ArvinZJC/UoL_Y3S2_CPD/W1/README.md

-# My First Snack app
+# My First Snack App

 The app is developed in the Week 1's workshop.
 It enables the user to switch between the home activity and the profile activity.
 It can also create a new profile screen.